CVUT-FS-12110/Object-Oriented-Programming/resources/classification.md

 ### Oral exam - instructor

-Oral exams with the lecturer may cover any topic from labs, homeworks and recommended study materials.
+Oral exams with the lecturer may cover any topic from labs, homeworks, semestral project and recommended study materials.
 Special focus will be given practical knowledge of Python language.

 * possible maximum: 60 points
 * required minimum: 30 points (50%)